vytal-io/vytal-extension/README.md

 ## Data Tampering

 Data spoofed with Vytal can not be detected.
-Although other extensions which spoof's data can be detected. have If data tampering is detected then a red circle with an ‘x’ will be displayed next to the data value.
-If the legitimate value cannot be identified then the data will be discarded and will not be used to generate a fingerprint.
-Clicking on the table row of the tampered value will bring up a dialog box showing the types of tampering.
+Although other extensions which spoof data can be detected. https://vytal.io allows you to compare and test these various tools.
+A red x signifies that the scanner has detected tampered data.
+A green check means that no tampering has been detected.
+Clicking on the table row of the tampered data will bring up a modal box showing the type of detected tampering.

 ## Types of Tampering